nafaaal/nafaaal/README.md

 ## Hi there 👋 I'm Nafaal  ![Profile views](https://gpvc.arturio.dev/nafaaal)

-I'm currently an undergraduate student at the University of Bristol studying Computer Science.
-Even though I'm eager to learn anything there is to know about computer science, I'm particularly interested in learning more about cyber security as of right now.
+- I'm currently an undergraduate student at the University of Bristol studying Computer Science.
+- I'm particularly interested in the field of cyber security.
+- My first programming language was not Python, Java or even C. It was QBasic 🥲
+- And No, I dont know how to fix your printer.